Current as of November 2018 | Download print version (in PDF)

 The company limited by guarantee was a popular corporate, not-for-profit structure before the introduction of the incorporated association form in the 1980s.
 There are currently about 12,400 of these companies in Australia, and they can be formed for any lawful purpose.
 In practice, however, their formal objects, as stated in their constitution, often restrict their purposes.

-The Charities Act 2013, whichcommenced on 1 January 2014, addresses entities that directly or indirectly serve the public benefit.
+The Charities Act 2013 (the Act), which commenced on January 1, 2014, addresses entities that directly or indirectly serve the public benefit.
 The purpose of the Act is to provide a statutory definition of "charity" and "charitable purpose" for the Commonwealth (not states and territories).
 Prior to the Act's commencement, the definition of charity in Australia was dependent on the common law and on the Statute of Charitable Uses 1601.
 Section 5 of the Act defines a charity as an entity:

 purposes of the entity covered by subparagraph (i); and...